nodejs/undici/README.md

   Default: `null`.

 - `idleTimeout`, the timeout after which a socket with no active requests will be released and no longer re-used for subsequent requests.
+This value is an upper bound and might be reduced by keep-alive hints from the server.
   Default: `30e3` milliseconds (30s).

 - `requestTimeout`, the timeout after which a request will time out, in